 Police generally do not tow vehicles off private property.
 If you have a private parking lot and believe someone has abandoned a car, you can call 9-1-1 to see if the vehicle has been reported stolen.
 If the vehicle is stolen, we will respond and process the car.
 If the car has not been reported as stolen, we recommend you post a warning on the vehicle, letting the owner know your intent to tow the car if it is not moved within a certain period of time.
 Then contract with a private tow company to have the car removed after the time period has expired.

-- Plymouth sponsors several large community events.
-They include: the Plymouth Fire & Ice Festival in February; the Primavera Fine Art Show in April; Music in Plymouth in early July; the Plymouth on Parade in September; Halloween at the Creek in October; and the Plymouth Arts Fair in November; and Old Fashioned Christmas and the New Year's Eve event in December.
-In addition, the city sponsors free, outdoor concerts at Parkers Lake Park and at the Hilde Performance Center in June, July and August.
+Plymouth sponsors several large community events.
+They include: the Plymouth Fire & Ice Festival in February; the Primavera Fine Art Show in April; Music in Plymouth in early July; the Plymouth on Parade in September; Halloween at the Creek in October; and the Plymouth Arts Fair in November; and Old Fashioned Christmas in December.
+In addition, the city sponsors free, outdoor concerts at the Hilde Performance Center in June, July and August.

 If any violations were found present, the property owner or responsible person will receive a temporary license together with a letter and associated inspection report detailing the code violations observed, including a time frame for compliance.
 The property owner or designated person responsible for maintenance must correct the violations and schedule a re-inspection of the rental property within the time frame specified.
 Once all violations are properly corrected, the city will issue the rental dwelling license